We Don’t Have To Do This Alone

 - We all shared our own stories of coming to terms with the difference between reversing autoimmune disease and a cure.
 While a cure isn’t possible, the paleo diet and lifestyle can lead to major improvements, and it’s incredibly empowering that we are the ones making the difference in our own health.
 It’s easier to feel grateful for how far we’ve come, if we aren’t pursuing perfection.

 - Health Coaching vs. Nutritional Therapy (22:22)

 - Angie got her health coach training through the Institute for Integrative Nutrition (IIN).
 Her professional mission is to help people maintain a diet and lifestyle change for the long-term, identifying obstacles and finding support.
-Update 2020: Angie no longer works with people 1:1, but she does have group classes available.

 - Katy’s background is nursing, and she became frustrated with the limits of conventional medicine in treating chronic health issues.
 She got her training through the Nutritional Therapy Association (NTA).
 Her professional mission is to help people get at the root of their health issues, through identifying nutritional deficiencies and troubleshooting healing plateaus.
-Update 2020: Katy has retired her nutritional therapy practice and is currently nursing full-time.

 - The difference: While there is some overlap in services, health coaches generally give guidance on where to begin, and how to maintain a healing diet and lifestyle.
 Nutritional therapists help people troubleshoot, when diet and lifestyle isn’t enough to resolve their symptoms.